NacirChahine/news-ai-advance/README.md

 - **AI-Powered Summarization & Fact-Checking** – Generates concise summaries and verifies key claims
 - **Real-Time Misinformation Tracker** – Flags potentially misleading trending news
 - **Logical Fallacy Reference & Detection** – Catalog of logical fallacies with admin management and per-article detections with AI integration
+- **Reporter/Author System** – Registered reporters can create, edit, and manage their own articles
 - **Preferred News Sources** – Mark sources as preferred and get prioritized content in your feed
 - **Profile Pictures & Avatars** – Upload profile pictures that display in comments with letter avatar fallbacks
 - **Public Profile Privacy** – Control who can view your public profile with comments and liked articles